alkamauss/content/sites/dev.mauss/curated/cheat-sheet/bash.md

 find . -type f -perm 777 -exec chmod -x {} \;
 ```

-`Rename method`, it renames multiple files or folders with a specific regex pattern.
+`Rename method`, it renames multiple files or directories with a specific regex pattern.
 One of the most useful scripts to have for media management.

 ```bash
 #$ file: Rename Method